benp18p18/Frank-Wolfe-Method-tntp/README.md

 <br>
 NOTE:<br>
 There are some data sets in the folder itself and others can be used either by:<br>
-  -Placing the datasets in the folder (The preffered method)<br>
+  -Placing the datasets in the folder (The preferred method)<br>
   -Using there paths as there location<br>
+  (if nothing happens then there might be issue opening openning up the datasets.
+Make sure everything is correctly inputted.)<br>
  <br>
  Where I got my datasets from: https://github.com/bstabler/TransportationNetworks.git
  <br>
  <br>
  Additionally it should be noted that some of the datasets in there default format<br>
  might not be formatted correctly.
-To do so, remove the ~comment lines but leave ~header line. <br>
+To do so, remove the ~comment lines but leave the ~header line. <br>
 <br>
 8) input the Miles cost which is a impedence cost of minute/mile.
 Each Dataset has a different Miles cost<br>
 <br>